eyedeekay/Hopefully-Holistic-Guide-to-I2P-Dev-Build-Update-Hosting/README.md

 #### If you want to use `docker`

-Docker is also capable of isolating these dependencies and can be used instead of `virtualenv`.
+`docker` is also capable of isolating these dependencies and can be used instead of `virtualenv`.

 ```sh